In Good Company (2004 film): Plot

-Their friendship, however, takes a turn for the worse when Dan discovers that Carter and Alex have been seeing each other.
-He approaches them in a restaurant, and punches his boss in the face.
-The confrontation with her father convinces Alex to break up with Carter who is heartbroken.
-Soon after, Globecom CEO Teddy K visits the sales office and during a grand speech to all the employees on synergy and other similar corporate business strategies, he is questioned by Dan and shrugs him off.
+However, the relationship takes a turn for the worse when Dan discovers that Carter and Alex have been seeing each other.
+He approaches them in a restaurant and punches his boss in the face.
+The confrontation with her father convinces Alex to break up with Carter, who is heartbroken.
+Soon after, Globecom CEO Teddy K visits the sales office; during a grand speech to all the employees on synergy and other similar corporate business strategies, he is questioned by Dan and shrugs him off.

 Carter's boss, Mark Steckle, tells Carter to fire Dan.
 He refuses, claiming that losing Dan will cost them a major advertising contract.
 Steckle gives them 24 hours to seal the contract or be fired.
-As Dan has developed a long-term relationship with the client, Carter gives way to Dan's personal approach.
+As Dan has developed a long-term relationship with the client, Eugene Kalib, Carter gives way to Dan's personal approach.
 The strategy works, and they conclude a deal.

 Following another corporate shakeup, Sports America is sold off, Carter is let go, and Dan returns to his former position as head of sales.
-Having developed fatherly feelings toward Carter, Dan offers him a position in his new department as his "wingman", but he declines, saying he needs to take some time and discover what he really wants to do in his life.
+Having developed fatherly feelings towards Carter, Dan offers him a position in his new department as his “second in command”, but he declines, saying that he needs to take some time and discover what he really wants to do in his life.

 On his way out of the building, Carter runs into Alex, and they exchange pleasantries.
 Dan's wife gives birth to a girl.
-He calls Carter in Los Angeles (who is jogging outdoors for the first time and feels like a new man) with the news.
+He calls Carter—who is jogging outdoors for the first time and feels like a new man—in Los Angeles with the news.